 What is my purpose?

-Growing up in a generation that learned “the sky’s the limit” and that we could be anything we set our minds to become, had its drawbacks.
-It made all the possibilities endless, which really made them overwhelming.
+Growing up in a generation that learned “the sky’s the limit”, had its drawbacks.
+It made all the possibilities endless, which inevitably left many of us feeling overwhelmed.

 As a recovering perfectionist, I felt immense pressure to make the best choice, the perfect choice actually.

 Where should I go to college?

 Whom should I marry?

 Should I work outside the home?

 Should I homeschool, or choose a private or public school for my children?